 Tutorial 1: Time-Lapse - Union Square NYC

-Let's say you just arrived at Union Square in New York City, and you want to create a time-lapse project of the park and the people in it.
+Let's say you just arrived at Union Square in New York City, and you want to create a time-lapse project.

 STEP 1: CREATE A NEW PROJECT